DataDx/MeasuresCatalog/README.md

 #### Adjustments per Visit
 #### Adjustments per Work RVU
 #### Charges
+The amount of money a doctor or supplier charges for a certain medical service or supply.
 #### Charges per Provider
 [Charges](#charges) divided by [Provider](#provider)
 #### Charges per Total RVU